TANJUNG KIDURONG COMBINED-CYCLE GAS TURBINE (CCGT) PROJECT

 Tanjung Kidurong Combined-Cycle Gas Turbine (CCGT) will be an extension of existing Kidurong Power Station at Bintulu, with 2 Combined-Cycle blocks currently under construction, adding total 800MW (2x400MW) generating capacity at Kidurong Power Station.
 The 1-on-1 GT and ST are arranged in multi-shaft configuration enabling Open-Cycle operation (i.e. only gas turbine is running).
 An integrated cooling water pump house will be circulating sea water as cooling medium to both CCGT blocks.

 The gas turbine deploys twin combustor (EV and SEV) innovative design resulting in improved performance, low exhaust emission while maintaining high operating flexibility.
-The two CCGT blocks which are targeted to be commissioned by 2021, will be one of the highest net efficiency power plant among Sarawak Energy’s generation fleet.
+The two CCGT blocks will be one of the highest net efficiency power plant among Sarawak Energy’s generation fleet.

 A STRONGER TRANSMISSION BACKBONE:

 500KV SECOND BACKBONE TRANSMISSION LINE:

 Sarawak’s Solution For A More Reliable And Modern Power Supply System

 In 2013, Sarawak Energy embarked on the 500kV Second Backbone Transmission Grid—a massive state infrastructure upgrading project costing RM2.7 billion.
 The critical package was completed in 2017, further enhancing the reliability of Sarawak’s electricity supply.
 The latter is done through providing additional circuits or lines parallel to the existing 275kV transmission line, connecting major power stations to load centres in southern of Sarawak.
 The second backbone also provide adequate transmission security and capacity for future load growth, particularly at Samajaya and power export to West Kalimantan.